timblack1/hoodie-accountbar/README.md

 Run the following commands to set up a development environment to improve hoodie-accountbar:

     $ bower install && npm install
-    $ gulp serve
+    $ npm start

 Navigate to [http://localhost:3000/components/hoodie-accountbar/](http://localhost:3000/components/hoodie-accountbar/)
 to see the component's docs and demo.

 # Integration tests

-You can run the integration tests by running `gulp serve` and navigating to [http://localhost:3000/components/hoodie-accountbar/test](http://localhost:3000/components/hoodie-accountbar/test), or by running `npm test`.
+You can run the integration tests by running `npm start` and navigating to [http://localhost:3000/components/hoodie-accountbar/test](http://localhost:3000/components/hoodie-accountbar/test), or by running `npm test`.